 Questions?
 Please contact us 7 days a week for assistance by calling or just submit the Quick Call Form on this page.

-Credit scores are definitely the main factors when used to qualify a home buyer.
+Credit scores are definitely the main factor when used to qualify a home buyer.
 Due to the increased risk of jumbo loans, the credit profile of the borrower must meet higher standards compared to a conforming loan.
 Conforming loans can ask for a minimum credit score of 620 while jumbo credit requirements typically ask for a credit score to be higher.
 A minimum score of 660-740 is common for jumbo loans, the exact score will greatly depend on the down payment amount.

 Higher-risk loans with 90% or 95% financing will generally require credit scores above 700 to be approved.
 Please see all the requirements outlined on the Jumbo Loan Page.
 Credit scores come from three different credit repositories, Equifax, TransUnion, and Experian.
 Each uses the same basic algorithm.
 The algorithm used is one developed by The FICO Company.
 The three-digit score can range from 300 to 850.